 Ever purchased a product because an influencer recommended it?
-Well, I am sure that makes a lot of us.
+Well, I am sure that makes up a lot of us.
 Influencer Marketing is becoming a top marketing strategy quickly.
 Brands contract influential personalities to project their products to their audience.
 Micro-Influencer Marketing is a new concept that recently joined the scene.

 This strategy is the same as influencer marketing, except that these individuals have fewer social media followers.